bezbrain/bezbrain/README.md

 # Hi 👋, I am Olawale,
-a curious and passionate Frontend Developer with vast knowledge in TypeScript, Javascript and some of its frameworks/libraries (Reactjs, Nextjs, etc).
+a curious and passionate Frontend Developer with a touch of Backend development (Nodejs-Expressjs).
+I have vast knowledge in TypeScript, Javascript and some of its frameworks/libraries (Reactjs, Nextjs, etc).
 I am open to learning new technologies and I enjoy contributing to Open Source Projects.
 As a curious developer, I am always interested in world's problems and solve them using softwares.

 ### I bring ideas and imagination to life using softwares and technologies